 Head north from Belfast to the coast, where you can find one of the most exceptional natural sights in the entirety of the United Kingdom.
 The Giant’s Causeway is a beautiful, dramatic and otherworldly sight to see.
 Huge basalt columns formed from millions of years of geological activity rise from the ocean like a causeway built by giants.
 It’s a sight like no other in the world.

-County Londonderry is best known for its signature city, Derry, which is one of the most historic places in Ireland.
+County Derry is best known for its signature city, Derry, which is one of the most historic places in Ireland.
 The walled city is the second largest in Northern Ireland and historically has seen much political strife.

 Those days have passed however.
 Today you’ll find a city that’s moving on and looking to the future, and you’ll be able to delve deep into the city’s heritage at the museums and castles.

 The county is more than just this city though.
-It’s a beautiful place waiting to be discovered, with a remote and windswept coastline to the north and plenty of hidden rural villages and areas of beauty around the Londonderry.
+It’s a beautiful place waiting to be discovered, with a remote and windswept coastline to the north and plenty of hidden rural villages and areas of beauty around the Derry.

 If this has whet your appetite for exploring the Emerald Isle and visiting the most beautiful counties in Ireland, check out our fantastic range of Ireland tours or contact Overland Ireland to discuss your ideal Ireland experience with one of our Irish experts.